e-Spirit/fsxa-pwa/docs/components/FSXABaseLayout.md

 renderContentByName(name: string)
 ```

 The prerendered sections are injected as slots into the component.
-You can access the slot directly through `this.$scopedSlots.contentName` or by calling this method and passing in the name of the content section.
+You can access the slots directly through `this.$scopedSlots.contentName` or by calling this method and passing in the name of the content section.